+Exception

-Exception: A parent/guardian who is required to register as a sex offender may enter school grounds for the following limited purposes:
+A legal guardian who is required to register as a sex offender may enter school grounds for the following limited purposes:

-- To attend a conference at the school with school personnel to discuss the academic and/or social progress of the parent/guardian's child; - To attend an ARD or IEP meeting or other conference where evaluation or placement decisions may be made respecting the student's special education services; - When the Principal has requested the parent/guardian's presence for any other reason concerning the parent/guardian's child; or - To transport the child to school or pick up the child from school.
+- To attend a conference at the school with school personnel to discuss the academic and/or social progress of the legal quardian's child - To attend an ARD or IEP meeting or other conference where evaluation or placement decisions may be made respecting the student's special education services - When the Principal has requested the legal guardian's presence for any other reason concerning the legal guardian's child, or - To transport the child to school or pick up the child from school.

-Requirements for the Exception to Apply:
+Requirements for the Exception to Apply

-- The parent/guardian must notify the Principal of the purpose of the visit and when the visit will occur, including date and time, before the parent/guardian enters the school grounds. - The Principal shall notify the administrative offices of the parent/guardian's intent to visit. - The parent/guardian must check in at the campus administrative office upon arrival and departure from the school. - The parent/guardian must remain under the direct supervision of staff at all times.
+- The legal guardian must notify the Principal of the purpose of the visit and when the visit will occur, including date and time, before the legal guardian enters the school grounds. - The Principal shall notify the administrative offices of the legal guardian's intent to visit. - The legal guardian must check in at the campus administrative office upon arrival and departure - from the school. - The legal guardian must remain under the direct supervision of staff at all times.

-Even under the limited circumstances set out above, the parent/guardian will not be permitted to enter or be present on school property if:
+Even under the limited circumstances set out above, the legal guardian will not be permitted to enter or be present on school property if:

-- The individual's parental rights have been terminated; - The individuals' presence at school is prohibited by court order or conditions of probation; or - The Superintendent or campus administrator determines that the individual poses a threat to student safety or is likely to cause a disturbance to the educational environment.
+- The individual's parental rights have been terminated - The individuals' presence at school is prohibited by court order or conditions of probation, or - The Superintendent or campus administrator determines that the individual poses a threat to student safety or is likely to cause a disturbance to the educational environment.